nicolaka/ddc-aws/README.md

 - Click on **Launch Stack**.
 This link will take you to AWS cloudformation portal.
-- Confirm your AWS Region that you'd like to launch this stack in ( top right corner), if you do not see your desired keypair confirm that the region selected is the correct one for that KeyPair
+- Confirm your AWS Region that you'd like to launch this stack in ( top right corner), note that the region selection also affects your desired keypair used later when launching the instances
 - Provide the required parameters ( listed below ) and click **Next**
 - Confirm and Launch.
 - Once all done ( it does take between 20-30 mins), click on outputs tab to see the URLs of UCP/DTR, default username, and password, jumphost info, and S3 bucket name.